-The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) were introduced to help fight tax evasion and protect tax systems worldwide.
+The Foreign Account Tax Compliance Act (FATCA) and the Common Reporting Standard (CRS) were introduced to help fight worldwide tax evasion.

-FATCA and CRS are separate regulations but there are some similarities.
-FATCA is applicable to the US and CRS to over 100 participating countries around the globe.
+FATCA and CRS are separate but they have similar regulations.
+FATCA applies to the US while CRS applies to over 100 countries around the world.

 Who is affected by FATCA and CRS?